 A home loan is typically for a set amount of money, which the borrower has to pay back to the bank over a certain amount of time.
 For example, 25 or 30 years.
 As a fee for the loan, the lender charges the borrower interest.
 This is a percentage of the funds borrowed, in addition to the principal (the borrowed amount).
 It also typically costs money to apply for a loan, in the form of upfront fees and extra insurance or a levy, if you’ve a low deposit.

-It’s important to note that applying for a home loan is different to making an enquiry about a loan.
+It’s important to note that applying for a home loan is different from making an enquiry about a loan.
 The formal mortgage approval process involves supplying your chosen lender with documents and receiving an official notification of either conditional or final approval (discussed in more detail, below).

 When do you apply for a home loan?